 Friends will be received at the Adams Family Funeral Home, P.A., 404 Decatur St., Cumberland, (www.AdamsFamilyFuneralHome.com) on Sunday, Feb.
 10, 2013 from 2 to 4 and 6 to 8 p.m.

 A funeral service will be conducted at the funeral home on Monday, Feb.
 11, 2013 at 11 a.m. with the Rev. Stephen Yelovich officiating.

 The family of Charles Windemuth and Chuck would like to thank the "caring angels" of Northwestern Memorial Hospital’s Home Hospice of Chicago and Western Maryland Health System's Hospice Services of Cumberland for their loving care and concern for Chuck during his illness.

 Chuck also wanted to thank the staff and faculty of the Sloan-Kettering Cancer Institute of New York and Northwestern Hospital in Chicago for his excellent care at their facility.
 Finally, Chuck wanted to thank all his friends and co-workers at American Airlines for their friendship and support over the years.

-Donald “Bubba” Leroy Byers, 33, of Cumberland, passed away on Wednesday, May 15, 2013, at the Western Maryland Regional Medical Center.
+CUMBERLAND — Mark Alexander Fisher, 53, of Cumberland, passed away Wednesday, July 23, 2014, at the Western Maryland Regional Medical Center.

-Harry Hughes, Jr., 89, of Bel Air, passed away on Monday, May 20, 2013 at the Western Maryland Regional Medical Center.
+CUMBERLAND — Walter Lester Hillegass, 75, of Cumberland, passed away on July 25, 2014, at the Western Maryland Regional Medical Center.